 We are teaching during a crisis, and the physical and mental health of our students is far more important than the assessment measures on which we relied during normal times.
 The first step is to remember that our school’s goal is to be there for students and stay connected.
 We know that we will not always be able to provide what our students deserve.
 So we need to let go of our usual expectation of what learning looks like.
 We cannot let the desire for perfection keep us from taking small steps that make a difference for our students and, perhaps, ease their transition back to school.

-ADDitude asked educators to share their toughest challenges related to teaching remotely.
+ADDitude asked educators to share their toughest challenges related to teaching remotely and distance learning.
 Here are some answers to help educators establish new learning goals and navigate this new landscape with a fresh perspective: